bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

 Memcached Driver
 ----------------

+.. note:: Since Memcache doesn't have a locking mechanism exposed, locks
+	for this driver are emulated by a separate value that is kept for up to 5 seconds.
+You may experience issues if your page loads take longer than that!

 The 'memcached' driver is very similar to the 'redis' one in all of its properties, except perhaps for availability, because PHP's `Memcached